KyloIO/kylo-docs/about/KyloFrequentlyAskedQuestions.rst

 Which raw formats does Kylo support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kylo has a pluggable architecture for adding support for new types.
-Currently Kylo supports delimited-text formats (csv, tab, pipe, etc) and all Hadoop formats such as ORC, Parquet, RCFile, AVRO,
+Currently Kylo supports delimited-text formats (for example: csv, tab, pipe) and all Hadoop formats, such as ORC, Parquet, RCFile, AVRO,
 and JSON.